mandirex/SE-FollowerCycler/README.md

-# StreamElementsWidget
+## Variable Cycler
-A Stream Elements Widget that cycles your latest followers
+A Stream Elements Widget that cycles your latest followers, subscribers, donations and cheers.

+# Usage